-Anna Tsalagka creates visual images in which the subject matter appears again and again on different layers, creating a three-dimensional picture on a flat surface.
-She often chooses to paint a few elements on the background surface; this way, they all appear to float and play the game of repetition and perspective.
-Moreover, by using thick paper, acrylic paint, oil pastels, gold and silver leaves and permanent markers, she skillfully cuts and glues her patterns creating works that acquire mosaic nature and three-dimensional quality.
+Born in Athens in 1980, Anna Tsalagka studied at the Athens School of Fine Arts.
+Her work has been exhibited in many galleries in Greece and abroad.
+She is a member of the Chamber of Fine Arts of Greece since 2005.
+Tsalagka’s artistic practice is primarily based on repetition of certain motifs in varying colours and sizes.
+She creates visual images in which the subject matter appears again and again on different layers, thus creating a three dimensional picture on a flat surface.
+She often chooses to paint a few elements on the background surface and let the rest float and play the game of repetition, perspective and three-dimensionality.
+By using thick paper, acrylic paint, oil pastels, gold and silver leaf and permanent markers, she skilfully cuts and glues her motifs and creates works that acquire mosaic nature and three dimensional quality.